juntao/arenztopia/content/news/Issue 40.md

 Olb City Announcer: Hello!
 To start off, can you tell us a bit about the famous crash in 2018?

 Minoshi Conaway: Sure!
 So I clearly remember that the crash was very sudden, because one moment I was pulling into the lead and then the next moment my car was spinning and on fire, right?
-So my first thought was literally "OMG OMG What is going on" and then I looked outside of my window and saw that there were a bunch of sirens and fire and yelling, so I thought "Well, this is bad," and at that point my car crashed into the barrier and I blacked out.
+So my first thought was literally "OMG OMG what is going on" and then I looked outside of my window and saw that there were a bunch of sirens and fire and yelling, so I thought "Well, this is bad," and at that point my car crashed into the barrier and I blacked out.
 And this was all in the space of maybe six seconds, so it was all very intense and abrupt.

 OCA: So what is your theory about why you lost control and caused the crash?